 This International Standard specifies a multi-vendor cabling system which may be implemented with material from single and multiple sources, and is related to:

-a) international standards for cabling components developed by committees of the IEC, for example copper cables and connectors as well as optical fibre cables and connectors (see Clause 2 and bibliography);
+a) international standards for cabling components developed by committees of the IEC, for example copper cables and connectors as well as optical fiber cables and connectors (see Clause 2 and bibliography);

 b) standards for the installation and operation of information technology cabling as well as for the testing of installed cabling (see Clause 2 and bibliography);